pijng/moonlogs/docs/docs/usage/basics.md

 }
 ```

-This means that the event was successfully created and assigned an ID.
+This means that the record was successfully created and assigned an ID.

-### Verify the presence of the created event in the web interface
+### Verify the presence of the created record in the web interface

-Now you can verify that the event was succesfully created by checking it in Web UI:
+Now you can verify that the record was succesfully created by checking it in Web UI:

 1. Click the `Log groups` tab on the left and click on `Online Payments` card: